andrewchambers/bupstash/doc/man/bupstash-put.1.md

 Put a new entry into a bupstash repository.

+`bupstash put [OPTIONS] [TAG=VAL...]
+FILE`
+`bupstash put [OPTIONS] [TAG=VAL...]
+DIR`
-`bupstash put [OPTIONS] TAG=VAL... [:: WHAT] `
+`bupstash put --exec [OPTIONS] [TAG=VAL...]
+CMD`

 ## DESCRIPTION

-`bupstash put` encrypts `WHAT`, then stores it in a bupstash repository such that only the primary key can decrypt it.
+`bupstash put` encrypts a file, directory, or command output and stores it in a bupstash repository such that only the primary key can decrypt it.

-`WHAT` can be a PATH to a file or directory, or a command to run if the `--exec` flag is specified.
-For files, the data is saved directly, for directories, the data is converted to a tar archive, and for commands the command is executed, and stdout is saved.
+For files, the data is saved directly, for directories, the data is converted to a tar archive, and for commands the command is executed, and stdout is sent to the database.

+Data stored in a bupstash repository is automatically deduplicated such that the same or similar snapshots take minimal additional disk space.
+For efficient incremental backups, use the --send-log option described in the usage notes section.

 All puts can associated with a set of arbitrary encrypted metadata tags, which can be queried using bupstash-list(1).
 Tags are specified in a simple `KEY=VALUE` format on the command line.

-Data stored in a bupstash repository is automatically deduplicated such that the same or similar snapshots do not take additional space.
+Valid tag keys *must* match the regular expression `^([a-zA-Z0-9\\-_]+)=(.+)$`, that means tag keys must be alpha numeric with the addition of `-` and `_`.
+Tag processing ends at the first argument that does not match the pattern.

+The special marker argument `::` may be used to force the end of tag parsing, but is usually not necessary.

 ## USAGE NOTES

 ### Using a send log

-When sending data, `bupstash` records what was sent in the previous 'put' operation in a file known as the send log.
+When sending data, `bupstash` records metadata about what was sent in the previous 'put' operation in a file known as the send log.

 The send log serves two main purposes:

-- it remembers a set of data chunks that were sent to the repository in the last 'put' allowing `bupstash` to avoid resending those chunks over the network repeatedly.
+- it remembers the ids of data chunks that were sent to the repository in the last 'put', allowing `bupstash` to avoid resending those chunks over the network repeatedly.
 - It stores a mapping of file paths, to data that has already been sent, allowing bupstash to skip processing files when snapshotting the same directory many times repeatedly.

-The send log has limited memory, so for efficient 'put' use, give each backup job a unique send log file.
-As an example, if you have a backup script that puts a directory as a cron job, it is best to give that script its own send log so that all subsequent runs with similar input data will share the same send log.
+The send log only remembers the data previously set, so for efficient 'put' use, give each backup job a unique send log file.
+As an example, if you have a backup script that saves a directory as a cron job, it is best to give that script its own send log so that all subsequent runs with similar input data will share the same send log.

 Example:

 ```
+$ bupstash put --send-log /root/bupstash-backups.sendlog /home/
+# Second backup is incremental and fast because it uses the send log.
-$ bupstash put --send-log /root/bupstash-backups-send-log :: /home/
+$ bupstash put --send-log /root/bupstash-backups.sendlog /home/
 ```

 ### Default tags